DanInaganMaca/NSAC2023-Demo/docker-NSAC2023-demo/README.md

    exit
    ```

-## Run Docker compose
+## Build Docker Project

 1. Make sure you have Docker and Docker Compose installed on your system.
-You can verify it by running the following commands in the terminal:
+You can verify it by running the following commands in the terminal (Terminal A):
    ```
    cd
    cd Documents/